Return

 One thing I never really got used to was the terrific heat and accompanying humidity.
 In the summer (mid November to April) in the north west, the temperatures would be around 40°C and in the winter (May to November) it would be a tolerable 22°C. In the mountains, the temperatures weren’t so bad, it was less hot, cold at night, and no humidity.
 In that part of Peru there is no such thing as four distinct seasons: it’s just summer, very hot; and winter, not too hot and cool in the mornings.

-The people are lovely though, friendly and laid back, quite amazingly patient and long-suffering and somehow always positive and cheerful often in the face of the gravest difficulties.
+The people are lovely though, friendly and laid back, quite amazingly patient and long-suffering, and somehow always positive and cheerful often in the face of the gravest difficulties.
 Poverty being the main concern of the vast majority of people and their daily struggle of finding ways to survive and carry on.

 The other great worry for them was healthcare.
 There is no equivalent in Peru of our National Health Service and although there is some kind of very basic health insurance, in practice it was totally insufficient and often the people wouldn’t get the money back for medicines or operations they needed.
 Often the money just could not be obtained and people would die unnecessarily from illnesses which normally could have been treated if the money had been available.

 Their Catholic faith also is interesting.
 Imported by the Spanish and imposed sometimes quite ruthlessly by the Spanish conquistadores it is still something innate and deep in the psyche of the people.
-For a long time the native people were not considered suitable to be ordained so when, after independence, many of the Spanish clergy left the country, the people were left more or less to organize what they could to both celebrate and keep their faith, so there developed what is known as “the popular religion”.
+After independence, many of the Spanish clergy left the country [so] people were left, more or less, to organise what they could to both celebrate and keep their faith[and] there developed what is known as “the popular religion”.

 This would, and still does, consist mainly in celebrating the patronal feast of the town or village by carrying the statue of their patron in procession through the town, singing religious songs, praying the rosary, letting fireworks off, scattering rose petals and shouting “Viva San Ramon” or “Viva Santa Rosa” or “Viva” whoever the patron of the town happened to be with the people responding “Que vivaaaaaaaaaaaaaaaaaaa!!!!!” and clapping and letting off another rocket!!